Toormina

 Toormina is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Toormina's cultural diversity was found to be below average, with 88.8% of its population being Australian citizens, born in Australia at a rate of 88.0%, and speaking English only at home at 95.2%.
-Christianity was the dominant religion, comprising 51.9% of Toormina's population.
-Notably, the category 'Other' was overrepresented at 1.2%, compared to 0.8% across the rest of NSW.
+Toormina's cultural diversity was found to be below average, with 88.8% of its population being citizens born in Australia speaking English only at home.
+Christianity was the predominant religion, comprising 51.9% of Toormina's population.
+The most notable overrepresentation was observed in the 'Other' category, which constituted 1.2% compared to Regional NSW's 0.8%.

 Frequently Asked Questions - Diversity